MoonModules/WLED-Docs/docs/advanced/virtual-leds.md

 Then someone decided that DMX should work over the network rather than RS485 networks (usually over an XLR cable).

 So Art-Net and E1.31 were born.
-DDP is essentially the same thing but slightly better and newer.
+DDP came later and improved upon the idea, but DDP isn't as widely supported yet.

-All of these are the same premise as DMX512 - send packets of 8-bit numbers  (up to 512 8-bit numbers) to remote systems.
+All of these are the same premise as DMX512 - send packets of 8-bit numbers to remote systems.
+E1.31 and Art-Net are aligned with DMX512 and can send 512 channels per packet/universe, whereas DDP can send up to 1440 channels.

 THEN a bunch of idiots (us) got into the game with massive LED panels.

-So to send LED data over the network, we still use a network form of DMX.
+To send LED data over the network, we still use a network form of DMX.
 E1.31, Art-Net, and DDP are all "network DMX".

-You think of an LED strip (or matrix) as a LOT of dimmable lights:
+You can think of an LED strip (or matrix) as a LOT of dimmable lights:

 You have a red dimmable light.
 You have a green dimmable light.